-Our ministers, since we again began to work with professional clergy, have been Jody Whelden (quarter-time August 2005-June 2006), Ralph Tyksinski (quarter- to half-time November 2006-June 2010), Jane Esbensen (half-time August 2010-April 2011), Sandra Ingham (half- to 60%-time September 2012-March 2019), and our first fulltime minister Matt Aspin (August 2021-July 2023).
+Our ministers, since we again began to work with professional clergy, have been Jody Whelden (quarter-time August 2005-June 2006), Ralph Tyksinski (quarter- to half-time November 2006-June 2010), Jane Esbensen (half-time August 2010-April 2011), Sandra Ingham (half- to 60%-time September 2012-March 2019), and since August 2021, our fulltime minister Matt Aspin.
 Jody started us on the path to developing our Congregational Covenant of Good Relations which was adopted during the ministry of Ralph Tyksinski at the end of 2007.
 We were pleased that his wife Karleen Tyksinski added her considerable musical talents to the congregation.
-Since we were unable to get an interim minister after Matt Aspin's departure, Rev. Tyksinski began serving us for pastoral care only in August 2023.